-Assignments are due on the date and time indicated on the D2L drop box (I'll also provide the date/time on assignment instructions and in class).
-Extensions will only be granted in the case of serious illness or emergency and must be negotiated before the due date (which means I need to be able to respond before the due date).
+Assignments are due on the date and time indicated on the D2L drop box (I'll also provide the date/time on assignment instructions and on D2L).
+Extensions will only be granted in the case of serious illness or emergency and must be negotiated before the due date (I also need to be able to respond before the due date).

 Late assignments will be accepted up to one week after the original due date, and they will be subject to a 10% grade deduction.
 Late assignments will be graded, but they will receive few or no comments.
-Assignments submitted more than one week after the due date will not be accepted unless we've negotiated an extension.
+Assignments submitted more than one week after the due date will earn a maximum of 60% and will receive no feedback.